openxla/stablehlo/docs/vhlo.md

 versioning individual program elements

-VHLO is an **add-only dialect** with **versioned ops, types and attributes**, which means that once an op or feature is added to the dialect, it cannot be modified in any way that impact the semantics.
+VHLO is an **add-only dialect** with **versioned ops, types and attributes**, which means that once an feature is added to the dialect, it cannot be modified in any way that impact the semantics.

-Any changes to an op require a new version of an op to be added to the dialect.
+Any changes to an op, type or attribute require a new version to be added to the dialect.
 For example, if a hypothetical `my_op` was added to StableHLO in 0.9.0, but was changed in 0.11.0, we would have the following in VHLO:

 ```tablegen
 // This represents the StableHLO version of the op from 0.9.0 -> 0.10.0